kgateway-dev/kgateway/docs/content/guides/gloo_federation/service_failover.md

 To successfully follow this Service Failover guide, you will need the following software available and configured on your system.

-Kubectl - Used to execute commands against the clusters Glooctl - Used to register the Kubernetes clusters with Gloo Federation openssl  - Generates certificates to enable mTLS between multiple Gloo instances
+* Kubectl - Used to execute commands against the clusters
+* Glooctl - Used to register the Kubernetes clusters with Gloo Federation
+* openssl  - Generates certificates to enable mTLS between multiple Gloo instances

 You will also need two Kubernetes clusters running Gloo Enterprise and an installation of Gloo Federation with both clusters registered.
-You can use *kind* to deploy local clusters on Docker, or select one of many other deployment options for Gloo on Kubernetes.
-If you wish to quickly spin up the entire environment and validate the process, you can jump into our Getting Started guide.
-It builds two clusters using *kind* and takes care of setting up the entire Gloo Federation and Service Failover environment.
+You can use [kind](https://kind.sigs.k8s.io/) to deploy local clusters on Docker, or select one of [many other deployment options]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}) for Gloo on Kubernetes.

+If you wish to quickly spin up the entire environment and validate the process, you can jump into our [Getting Started guide]({{% versioned_link_path fromRoot="/guides/gloo_federation/getting_started/" %}}).
+It builds two clusters using kind and takes care of setting up the entire Gloo Federation and Service Failover environment.

 For the purposes of this example, we have two clusters `local` and `remote`.
 The local cluster is also running Gloo Federation in addition to Gloo Enterprise.
-The context for the local cluster is `gloo-fed` and the remote cluster is `gloo-fed-2`.
+The kubectl context for the local cluster is `gloo-fed` and the remote cluster is `gloo-fed-2`.

 ## Configure Gloo for Failover